-Refunds resulting from registration adjustments are processed automatically at the end of the registration period.
-Students are responsible for completing the proper withdrawal or drop/add forms obtained from the Registrar's office.
-They must present the properly completed forms to the Business Office for processing of authorized refunds.
+Refunds resulting from course adjustments are processed automatically at the end of the registration period.
+Students are responsible for completing the proper withdrawal or drop/add forms obtained from the Registrar's Office.
+They must also present these forms to the Business Office to complete the adjustment process.
+No refunds or financial credit will be granted after the last scheduled date of registration.
+Registration and refund dates are published each semester in the Schedule of Classes.
+Admission fees (except as noted below) and graduation fees are not refundable.

 Refunds will be made in the form of a check and will be mailed to the student.
-In situations where a student has outstanding financial obligations, (i.e. student loans, library fines, parking fines, etc.), refund amounts will be reduced by the amount owed to the college.
+Refund amounts will be reduced by any unpaid debts owed to the college for student loans, library fines, parking fines, etc.